24.70.010 General.

 24.70.080 Fills.

 - B. Ground preparation.
-The ground surface shall be prepared to receive fill by removing vegetation, noncomplying fill, top-soil, and other unsuitable materials scarifying to provide a bond with the new fill, and where slopes are steeper than 5 to 1, and the height greater than 5 feet, by benching into competent material or sound bedrock as determined by the soils engineer.
-The bench under the toe of a fill on a slope steeper than 5 to 1 shall be at least 10 feet wide.
-The area beyond the toe of fill shall be sloped for sheet overflow or a paved drain shall be provided.
-Where fill is to be placed over a cut the bench under the toe of a fill shall be at least 10 feet wide but the cut must be made before placing fill and approved by the soils engineer and engineering geologist as a suitable foundation for fill.
-Unsuitable soil is soil which in the opinion of the Director or the civil engineer or the soils engineer or the engineering geologist, is not competent to support either soil or fill, to support structures or to satisfactorily perform the other functions for which the soil is intended.
+The ground surface must be prepared to receive fill by removing vegetation, noncomplying fill, top-soil, and other unsuitable materials scarifying to provide a bond with the new fill, and where slopes are steeper than 5 to 1, and the height greater than 5 feet, by benching into competent material or sound bedrock as determined by the soils engineer.
+The bench under the toe of a fill on a slope steeper than 5 to 1 must be at least 10 feet wide.
+The area beyond the toe of fill must be sloped for sheet overflow or a paved drain must be provided.
+Where fill is to be placed over a cut the bench under the toe of a fill must be at least 10 feet wide but the cut must be made before placing fill and approved by the soils engineer and engineering geologist as a suitable foundation for fill.
+Unsuitable soil is soil that, in the opinion of the Director or the civil engineer or the soils engineer or the engineering geologist, is not competent to support either soil or fill, to support structures or to satisfactorily perform the other functions for which the soil is intended.

-- The following shall also apply:
+- The following also apply:

 24.70.085 Retaining Walls.

-- C. Retaining walls supporting more than 6 feet of backfill height, measured from the base of the footing to the top of the wall, shall incorporate an additional dynamic seismic lateral earth pressure.
-When the Monobe-okabe method is used to calculate the active dynamic seismic lateral earth pressure, a horizontal acceleration coefficient equal to or greater than one-half (0.5) the design peak horizontal ground acceleration shall be used.
+- C. Retaining walls supporting more than 6 feet of backfill height, measured from the base of the footing to the top of the wall, must incorporate an additional dynamic seismic lateral earth pressure.
+When the Monobe-okabe method is used to calculate the active dynamic seismic lateral earth pressure, a horizontal acceleration coefficient equal to or greater than one-half (0.5) the design peak horizontal ground acceleration must be used.

 24.70.090 Setbacks.

 - B. Setbacks from property lines.
-The tops of cuts and toes of fill slopes shall be set back from the outer boundaries of the permit area, including slope right areas and easements, in accordance with Figure No. 2 and Table No. 24.70-C at the end of this Chapter.
+The tops of cuts and toes of fill slopes must be set back from the outer boundaries of the permit area, including slope right areas and easements, in accordance with Figure No. 2 and Table No. 24.70-C at the end of this Chapter.

 - C. Design standards for setbacks.
-Setbacks between graded slopes (cut or fill) and structures shall be provided in accordance with Figure No. 3 and Table No. 24-70-C at the end of this Chapter.
+Setbacks between graded slopes (cut or fill) and structures must be provided in accordance with Figure No. 3 and Table No. 24-70-C at the end of this Chapter.

 24.70.100 Drainage and Terracing.